open/close all folders

 - Tiger & Bunny features one at the end of both opening themes and at the beginning and end of the second ending theme.

-- THE iDOLM@STER - Several In-Universe, not counting both openings and a few of the endings.
+- The Idolmaster: Several In-Universe, not counting both openings and a few of the endings.

 - Present in the ending credits of Ghostinthe Shell Stand Alone Complex.